tellor-io/telliot/docs/setup-and-usage.md

 ## Values

-The default helm values will install a mining and dataServer instance of telliot, as well grafana, alertmanager, and prometheus
+The default helm values will install a mining and dataServer instance of telliot.
+Grafana, Alertmanager, and Prometheus are disabled by default.

 To override these values during installation include `--set $key=$value` in the helm upgrade command.

-For example, to run only a dataserver instance of telliot using my own image with 5Gi of storage using no monitoring:
+For example, to run a dataserver instance of telliot using a custom image with 5Gi of storage and the monitoring/alerting stack:

 ```bash
 export INSTANCE_NAME=lat